 • Add toppings and serve.
 The next morning, add your favorite toppings and enjoy!
 Alternatively, you can scoop the oats out into a bowl and add toppings from there.

-Mixing overnight oats ingredients in a jar.
+Mixing overnight oats in a jar.

 • Stir everything together.
 In a large mixing bowl, stir together the oats, milk, yogurt, chia seeds, and maple syrup.